-COM101 Communications 6.0 credit hours "O"
+COM101 Communications (6.0 cr.)
+"O"

 This course is an introduction to the spoken message, and includes the study of the design and delivery of oral communications.
 Students will gain experience in preparing and delivering a variety of formal and informal presentations.